Envek/rubyconfau-threads-callbacks/slides.md

 </div>

 <!--
+My name is Andrey.
+I am a software developer, using Ruby for around 14 years now, and also all technologies around, I'm fan of Postgres, can deploy apps to Kubernetes, and do other scary things.

-My name is Andrey, I initially is from Russia, but recently, in 2022, I moved to Japan, partly because of _reasons_, and happily reside since then, enjoying Japanese order and safety.
-So if you're thinking about living in Japan, let's chat about it after the talk, I've got some expirience to share.
+Initially I am from Russia, but recently, in 2022, I moved to Japan, partly because of _reasons_, the horrible things Russian authorities do, and partly because I like Japan so much.
+I am happily residing in Japan since then with my family, enjoying Japanese order and safety, and calm road traffic while riding on a moped around my neighborhood.

+So if you're thinking about moving to Japan, let's chat about it after the talk, I've got some experience to share.
 -->

 ---
 layout: image
-image: ./images/worldmap.png
+image: /images/worldmap.png
 ---